 Adani Portfolio of Companies is a diversified industrial conglomerate in India, comprising of seven publicly traded companies.
 It is headquartered in Ahmedabad, in the state of Gujarat, India.
-Founded in 1988, Adani Portfolio of Companies has grown to become a global integrated infrastructure player with businesses in key industry verticals - Resources (coal mining and trading), Logistics (ports, logistics, shipping, and rail), transport logistics and energy utility portfolio business.
+Founded in 1988, Adani Portfolio of Companies has grown to become a global integrated infrastructure player with businesses in key industry verticals - Resources (coal mining and trading), Logistics (ports, logistics, shipping, and rail), Energy (renewable, thermal power generation, transmission and distribution), Agro (commodities, edible oil, food products, cold storage, and grain silos), Real Estate, Consumer Finance, and Defence.
+The integrated model is well adapted to the infrastructural challenges of emerging economies.

+Over the years, Adani Portfolio of Companies has positioned itself to be the market leader in transport logistics and energy utility portfolio business.
 It has created a world-class transport and utility infrastructure portfolio that has a pan-India presence.
-The Group focuses on large-scale infrastructure development in India with O&M practices benchmarked to global standards.
+The Group focuses on largescale infrastructure development in India with O&M practices benchmarked to global standards.
 Furthermore, our four businesses are investment-grade rated and are the only Infrastructure Investment Grade bond issuer in India.